splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

 .. meta::
       :description: If you have to use the upstream OpenTelemetry Collector due to technical or practical reasons, you can still send traces and metrics to Splunk Observability Cloud.
 The upstream Collector lacks many features present in the Splunk distribution and requires manual deployment and configuration.

+The upstream OpenTelemetry Collector is the original source of the all OpenTelemetry Collector distributions, including the Splunk Distribution of OpenTelemetry Collector.
+The upstream Collector comes in two different versions, ``core``, which only contains the base components, and ``contrib``, which includes vendor-specific components, such as receivers and exporters for several observability back ends, including Splunk Observability Cloud.

-The Splunk Distribution of OpenTelemetry Collector builds on the upstream OpenTelemetry Collector to send metrics, logs, and traces to Splunk Observability Cloud.
-The Splunk distribution also performs trace-metric correlation and is fully compatible with Splunk distributions of OpenTelemetry instrumentation.
+If you need to use the upstream Collector due to technical or practical reasons, you can still send traces and metrics to Observability Cloud.
+However, the upstream Collector lacks many features and requires manual deployment and configuration.
+On the other hand, the Splunk Distribution of OpenTelemetry Collector enhances the upstream OpenTelemetry Collector and is fully compatible with Splunk instrumentation.
 See :ref:`otel-intro`.

-If you have to use the upstream OpenTelemetry Collector due to technical or practical reasons, you can still send traces and metrics to Splunk Observability Cloud.
-The upstream Collector lacks many features present in the Splunk distribution and requires manual deployment and configuration.

 .. note:: Splunk participates in the OpenTelemetry project and is committed to its growth.
 Features developed for the Splunk distribution are regularly added to the upstream Collector for the benefit of the entire community.